n-wach/fuzzing-with-cmake/README.md

 Extremely simple setups for using libfuzzer and libprotobuf-mutator with CMake.

+These generally require the *latest* version of LLVM (clang, lld, etc.) to build.
+I recommend building it from source.

 Maybe I'm just dumb and don't know CMake... but the examples I found elsewhere were too complicated.
 I decided to build up from the basics: